 Community Television is a not-for-profit media resource providing local and diverse communities access to television broadcasting, and presenting news and issues not covered by commercial or government funded stations.

 The Community Television Sector in Australia is vibrant and diverse, with television stations in Melbourne, Adelaide, and Perth.

-Every week around 4000 volunteer participate in creating content for Community TV
+Every week around 4000 volunteers participate in creating content for Community TV

 Melbourne Community Television Consortium Ltd (ACN 104 562 076) is a not-for-profit public company limited by guarantee.
 It holds the community television licence allocated to serve the general community within the Greater Melbourne and Geelong licence area, and operates the television service broadcast as C31.